Akka Platform Guide

 Integrated legal, purchasing, and billing with the marketplaces

-For a code-first experience, have a look at the Implementing Microservices with Akka tutorial, which walks you through an example project and explains how features from the Akka ecosystem fit together to build Reactive Systems.
-The tutorial will point you to the relevant concepts where applicable.
+For a code-first experience, have a look at the Implementing Microservices with Akka tutorial.
+The tutorial walks you through an example project and explains how features from the Akka ecosystem connect to build Reactive Systems.
+It will point you to the relevant concepts where applicable.

 If this is your first experience with Reactive frameworks or Akka, we recommend reviewing the What is Reactive? section.
 This section presents some background and ideas behind Reactive.
 You can read about those concepts when introduced in the tutorial, or read them first if you prefer a more theoretical overview before diving into the code.
 There you will learn, for example: